bylexus/fparse/README.md

 * all *JavaScript Math constants* like PI, E
 * the use of *own functions*
 * the use of *variables*
-* use it in Web pages and as Node module
+* use it in Web pages, as ES6 module or as NodeJS module
 * Example:<br /> <code>-1*(sin(2^x)/(PI*x))*cos(x))</code>